7 Ways Social Media Can Harm Your Body Image and What You Can Do About It

 2. Seeing Perfect People

-It’s easy to curate social media images.
+It’s easy to come across curated social media images.
 Influencers find the perfect background, invest in great lighting, and pose multiple times before finding the most flattering pose.

-Viewers often forget about the hard work behind social posts.
-Instead, they believe all these people look beautiful all the time.
-And sometimes, viewers want to look like the influencers they follow.
+Viewers are not aware of the hard work behind social media posts.
+Instead, they believe all these people look beautiful all the time and tend to want to look like the influencers they follow.

-Researchers say engaging with content made by women who had plastic surgery made other young women want cosmetic enhancements.
-[3] Social media can normalize unusual body shapes and sizes.
+Researchers say engaging with content created by women who had plastic surgery led to young women wanting cosmetic enhancements.3 Social media can normalize unusual body shapes and sizes.
 The more you look at surgically thin or shapely people, the more you may believe you need to change your body dramatically.

 3. Finding Pro-Ana Content

-Content like this often includes harmful tips.
-But some users also post photos of their bodies and ask others to rate them or tell them how much weight to lose.
-Seeing these photos, whether of your body or not, can distort your body image.
+Content like this often includes harmful tips that promote disordered eating behaviors.
+Some users also post photos of their bodies and ask others to rate or tell them how much weight to lose.
+Seeing these photos can result in having a distorted body image.

 4. Using Filters

-Often, these filters allow people to make their bodies fatter or thinner.
+These filters allow people to make their bodies fatter or thinner, for example.
 With a quick tap, you can turn the filter on and off and see what you’ll look like when you’re bigger or smaller.

 5. Seeing Targeted Ads

-Some social media users report being targeted with weight loss advertisements after engaging with body positivity content.
-[5] If all the ads you see suggest that you need to diet or lose weight, you could start to believe that you should change your body.
+After engaging with body positivity content, social media users are also targeted with weight loss advertisements.5 Seeing ads suggesting you need to diet or lose weight can lead you to believe you should change your body.

 6. Interacting With Your Peers